brianorwhatever/blockchain/Notes/cryptoeconomics/networks.md

 These networks are systems of human organisation, and are incredibly useful.

+## The Money System
+A given money system is of course a big network where everyone 'believes' in the money.

+When you go to your job and do some work, you contribute some actual value to the network, and in return you get some money.

+This is basically an IOU from the network.
+The money itself doesn't have instrinsic value, but you can use it later to get something of real value from the network.

 ## Better Networks
 One of the great challenges of human history has been to build better, more efficient, more sophisticated networks.